toddhorner/AFT/states/OH.md

     Ohio RPC's, however, are focused on transportation, not land use planning.
 Prof. Reece of Ohio State University writes:
     > Other than ODOT’s transportation funding, the state really does not engage much with the MPO’s.
 We are not a strong regional planning state.

+    Brian Williams, of MORPC writes:

+    >The Ohio Association of Regional Commissions facilitates extensive sharing of information and ideas among about 18 agencies – many of which are still largely limited to their initial role of transportation coordination for the distribution of federal funds.
+But most are interested in doing more to promote comprehensive planning.
+MORPC is the largest and most active of these agencies.
+OARC also is the statewide voice of planning agencies on legislative issues. **But the state does little to support or recognize these agencies, let alone fund their planning activities** [emphasis added].
+The exceptions are in transportation: ODOT works closely with the agencies on transportation work, which increasingly looks at land-use factors, and has set up a program for metropolitan planning agencies to work as mentors for more-rural regional agencies.

 ####  State Plan for Agriculture